mwadieh/multiresolution-blending-with-pyramids/README.md

 # multiresolution-blending-with-pyramids
-This repository illustrates the utilization of Gaussian and Laplacian pyramids in performing multiresolution blending
+This repository illustrates the use of Gaussian and Laplacian pyramids in performing multiresolution blending.